 Alexandra Hospital, Ingersoll (AHI) and Tillsonburg District Memorial Hospital (TDMH) have a rich history of providing excellent, compassionate care.
 As small community hospitals, we pride ourselves in providing high quality and safe patient care.
 In order to support and sustain quality care in our communities in this complex and constrained environment, as well as meet our patients’ and their family’s expectations, AHI and TDMH defined a quality strategy in July 2018.

-The purpose of this strategy was to have the vision and the platform in place to: identify clearly and visibly responsibility and accountability for quality; understand our successes and where quality can be improved; encourage staff to challenge status quo, no matter how good the organizations are perceived to be; and, strive to continually implement improved processes with the goal of better quality outcomes.
+The purpose of this strategy was to have the vision and the platform in place to: identify clearly and visibly responsibility and accountability for quality; understand our successes and where quality can be improved; and strive for continuous quality improvement to better patient outcomes.

 A great vision for change is only as good as how effectively it is communicated.
-To ensure that our vision is impactful, AHI and TDMH are allocating resources and time to create, define and communicate our vision.
-We are pleased to introduce ‘Quality Starts with Me”.
+To ensure that our vision is impactful, AHI and TDMH are allocating resources and time to create, define, and communicate our vision.
+We are pleased to introduce our ‘Quality Starts with Me” video.
 With this video, we feel that we have reached our goal to communicate our vision in a way in which it is powerful, understood and where our patients, their families and staff can envision the outcome.
 We are very grateful for those who have volunteered to be part of this special event.

-AHI 2024-2026 Patient Safety Plan aligns with our Strategic Directions and reflects what is important to our community –quality and patient safety.
-The plan was informed by numerous stakeholders and is part of our broader Quality Improvement program, which also includes our 2024/2025 Quality Improvement Plan.
+The 2024-2026 Patient Safety Plan aligns with our strategic direction and reflects what is important to our communities –quality and patient safety.
+The plan was informed by numerous stakeholders and is part of our broader quality improvement programs.

-As we make progress on our current Patient Safety Plan, we will update stakeholders regularly including our Patient and Family Centered Care Committee (PFCCC), our Joint Board Quality, Risk and Patient Safety Committee, and our Joint Board.
-These stakeholders will also be consulted as we draft the 2024-2027 Patient Safety Plan.
+As we make progress on our current Patient Safety Plan, we will update stakeholders regularly including our Patient and Family Advisory Committee (PFAC), our Board Quality Committee and the Board of Directors.
+These stakeholders will also be consulted as we draft the next Patient Safety Plan.

 We commit to publicly sharing our progress on our current Patient Safety Plan annually, and to sharing each new Patient Safety Plan as they are finalized (every 3 years).

-At AHI, we are on a continuous journey of quality improvement.
-Our Quality Improvement Plan (QIP) is one of the tools we use to track our performance in a selection of high-priority areas, including patient and staff safety, patient-centred care, and providing effective care.
-This plan represents our ongoing commitment to achieve and lead in system-wide quality and safety best practices that improve patient experiences and outcomes, and also provides accountability for reaching the highest possible quality and value for health care in Ontario.
+At AHI and TDMH, we are on a continuous journey of quality improvement.
+Our Quality Improvement Plan (QIP) is one of the tools we use to achieve our quality goals.
+This plan represents our ongoing commitment to achieve system-wide quality, and safety best practices that improve patient experiences and outcomes.

-By visiting www.health.gov.on.ca and clicking on the Wait Times link, Ontarians can see how long patients are waiting for treatment in the five key services that are part of the government's Wait Time Strategy: cataract surgery, cancer surgery, hip and knee replacements, select cardiac procedures and MRI and CT scans.
+By visiting the Ontario Health website, Ontarians can see how long patients are waiting for treatment in the five key services that are part of the government's Wait Time Strategy: cataract surgery, cancer surgery, hip and knee replacements, select cardiac procedures and MRI and CT scans.

-Wait times are categorized on the website by procedure, hospital and Local Health Integration Network (LHIN) - beginning with data as of July 2005.
+Wait times are categorized on the website by procedure and hospital.
 This information is updated regularly.

 Patient Safety Indicator Reports